Master’s Academic Preparation Program (MAPP)

 MAPP Academic Policies

-*The MAPP program does not require approval under the Private Training Act and a student may not file a claim against the fund with the trustee in respect of the program of instruction. *
+The MAPP program does not require approval under the Private Training Act, and students may not file a claim against the fund with the trustee.

 Questions?